Evaluation Committee/ Panel

 Documentary proof that the supplier commitments have been fulfilled.

 Documentary evidence of the transfer of responsibility of a cargo.

 A document that state the parties involved in the transaction, describe the goods purchased and indicate their value.

-Procurement is common - almost everyone does it automatically every day.
-However, for a procurement officer, procurement is a challenge in itself.
-Humanitarian logisticians purchase using funds provided by external donors to buy items and services defined by other colleagues with the aim to cover beneficiary needs.
+The procurement is common - almost everyone does it automatically every day.
+However, for a procurement officer procurement is a challenge in itself.
+Humanitarian logisticians purchase using funds provided by external donors to buy items/services defined by other colleagues with the aim to cover beneficiary needs.
 In order to align all those interests becomes essential to have some norms and tools.

-Procurement actions are based in a fair and transparent competition among different suppliers.
-Some form of market research should be done in order to collect information about the desired product and the potential suppliers that could potentially provide it.
+The procurement actions are based in a fair and transparent competition among different suppliers; what implies that a Market Research should be done in order to collect information about the desired product and the potential suppliers that could provide it.